sofijacom/sofijacom.github.io/calendar.md

 ---
 layout: calendar  # required
-title: 📆 My Calendar
+title: 📆 Calendar

-calendar_caption: 💜 I know for sure that there are many happy days on this calendar! 💜   # optional
+calendar_caption: #💜 I know for sure that there are many happy days on this calendar! 💜
 calendar_css: <link rel="stylesheet" href="!PATH_TO_COMPONENTS!/bootstrap-calendar/css/calendar.css">

 ---